 The United States has a long and rich history of copyright law.
 Below is a timeline of some of the most interesting developments that have occurred since the colonial era.
-In addition to this timeline, the U.S. Copyright Office's website includes a wealth of historical information, including additional notable dates, extensive information on past copyright laws, and prior publications (www.copyright.gov/history).
+In addition to this timeline, the U.S. Copyright Office's website includes a wealth of historical information, including additional notable dates, extensive information on past copyright laws, and prior publications.